freeCodeCamp/guide/pages/docs/certificates-guide/make-object-properties-private/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Make Object Properties Private"
+title: "Make Object Properties Private"
+parent: "certificates-guide"
 ---

 Objects have their own attributes, called _properties_, and their own functions, called _methods_.